 As part of the school’s annual pupil survey, the children are questioned on issues of personal safety.

 All staff are trained in First Aid every two years.
 Mrs Dawson also holds the First Aid at Work certificate, whilst Mrs N Fry and Mrs G Grimwood have received training in Paediatric Care.
-In addition to Mrs Dawson, Mrs G Pearson and Mrs K Groves are trained First Aiders.
+In addition to Mrs Dawson, Mrs J Nicholson and Mrs K Groves are trained First Aiders.
 In Year 6, the children receive basic First Aid training.

 All activities that incorporate an element of risk are assessed, and this includes all off-site visits and extra-curricular activities.
 Risk assessments are carried out for all aspects of residential visits, and the accommodation is assessed for suitability prior to the visit.
 All rooms within the school building are also assessed for potential risk with any concerns being reported to the head teacher, Mr Barber, or to the school’s premises manager, Mrs P Wright.